aalexsmithh/jaco-gym/README.md

 jaco-gym
 ========

-This is a WIP packapge that will allow the Jaco arm Gazebo simulation to be incorporated into OpenAI Gym.
+This is a WIP package that will allow the Jaco arm Gazebo simulation to be incorporated into OpenAI Gym.

 Requirements
 -----------